|Wayne Rooney and Steve Gerrard Both from North West England|

 Ball was the youngest member of the WC winning team in 1966.
 He started his career with Blackpool.
 He also played with Everton, Arsenal, Southampton and various clubs in North America and Hong Kong.
 He played 72 times for England and was a key player at the WC finals in 1966 and 1970.
 He missed the ill-fated match vs Poland in 1973 due a suspension.

-From 1990 to 1999, McManaman played for Liverpool as a member of the "Spice Boys".
-In 1999, he made a big move to Real Madrid, where he won the Champions' League in 2000, scoring one of the goals.
+From 1990 to 1999, Steve McManaman played for Liverpool as a member of the "Spice Boys".
+In 1999, he made a big move to Real Madrid, where he won the Champions' League in 2000, scoring one of the goals in the Final.
 He also won two La Liga titles.
 He was considered of the best football export from England in recent years.
 He later played for Manchester City.

 He was a great winger for Manchester United between 1975 and 1983.
 In 1977, he won the FA Cup by defeating Liverpool and stopping them from winning the treble.
 He picked up 43 caps for England.
 He played at Spain 1982 while suffering from an injury.
 That injury would eventually end his career at the age of 28 with Manchester United.

-He was knighted in 1998.
+Finney was knighted in 1998.
 He was widely considered one of the greatest winger in history.
 He was the FWA Footballer of the Year twice: 1954, 1957.
-He played with Preston North End, but his debut with them was delayed until 1946 because of the War.
+He played his entire career with Preston North End, but his debut with them was delayed until 1946 because of the War.
 He won 76 caps and score 30 goals in an England career that spanned 13 years.
 He appeared in three World Cup Finals.